shmulikgazit/idp-server/README.md

 https://your-ngrok-url.ngrok.io/encryption-public-key
 ```

-This endpoint returns:
-- LivePerson's certificate (`lpsso2026.pem`) if available
+This endpoint returns the LivePerson certificate (`lpsso2026.pem`) if available in the `./certs/` directory.
-- Generated test certificate as fallback

 ### 3. Test User Data